Mischief Theatre: Thespians: Greece The Musical (But Not That One) (2026)

-Additional Shows
+Additional shows

 Mischief Theatre returned to the Edinburgh Fringe Festival in August 2022.
-In addition to Mischief Movie Night, Mischief also presented Mind Mangler: Member of the Tragic Circle (which is based off of a character in Magic Goes Wrong) and Charlie Russell Aims to Please, a solo show written and starring original company member Charlie Russell.
-Outside of the official Mischief productions, company members participated in Starship Improvise at the Festival, partnering up with fellow improv-comedy group Showstoppers, including Ruth Bratt.
-Bratt had appeared in three series of the BAFTA award winning BBC2 series People Just Do Nothing.
+In addition to Mischief Movie Night, Mischief also presented Mind Mangler: Member of the Tragic Circle, in which the protagonist is based on a Magic Goes Wrong character, as well as Charlie Russell Aims to Please, a solo show written and starring original company member Charlie Russell.

+Outside of the official Mischief productions, company members participated in Starship Improvise at the Festival, partnering up with members of fellow improv-comedy group Showstoppers, including People Just Do Nothing actress Ruth Bratt.

+In 2022 Mischief presented Good Luck, Studio, a dark comedy play written by Henry Shields and directed by Henry Lewis, and starring several regular members of Mischief.
+The production toured from September to November visiting Colchester, Guildford and Salisbury.

+Mischief opened a revised version of Mind Mangler off-Broadway at New World Stages on November 19, 2023.
+Starring were original company members Henry Lewis and Jonathan Sayer.
+Performances ended on January 28, 2024 in preparation for a seven-week West End run in March.

 Television productions

+Peter Pan Goes Wrong (2016)

 Peter Pan Goes Wrong was adapted for a one-hour television special which was broadcast on 31 December 2016 on BBC One.
-It featured almost the entire original cast (with the exception of Rob Falconer) and guest starred David Suchet as the narrator.
+It featured almost the entire West End cast and guest starred David Suchet as the narrator.

+A Christmas Carol Goes Wrong (2017)

 On 30 December 2017, A Christmas Carol Goes Wrong aired on BBC One, featuring both Dame Diana Rigg and Sir Derek Jacobi.
 Following the events of the previous year, the Cornley Polytechnic Drama Society have now been blacklisted by the BBC.
 Determined to get back on the air, they hijack a live broadcast of Charles Dickens' A Christmas Carol.
 The special was watched by a reported audience of 4.61 million.

+The Goes Wrong Show (2019-21)

-On 22 February 2019, it was announced the company would create a six-part BBC One series titled The Goes Wrong Show, starring the original cast and creatives behind The Play That Goes Wrong.
+On 22 February 2019, it was announced the company would create a six-part BBC One series titled The Goes Wrong Show.
+Starring the original cast and creatives behind The Play That Goes Wrong, episodes are formatted as half-hour "live" televised stage plays.
+The series ran for two seasons and an additional Christmas special from December 2019 to November 2021.

-The Nativity was the subject of the 2020 Christmas special.

 Peter Pan Goes Wrong, A Christmas Carol Goes Wrong and The Goes Wrong Show were filmed at dock10 studios.